euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Store and Restore
 -----------------
-Functionality to save plots to disk as images in a variety of file formats is provided by ``matplotlib`` via ``Figure.savefig()`` and ``afterplot`` exposes this functionality.
+Functionality to save plots to disk as images is provided by ``matplotlib`` via ``Figure.savefig()`` which can generate a variety of formats.
 However once a ``matplotlib`` ``Figure`` object has been closed there there is no way to regenerate it for interactive use, except for re-running the script which created it.
 As a complete ``aftershock`` post-processing run might take several hours to complete, this is clearly not ideal when minor presentation changes are required such as altering the limits on an axis.
-A means to enable an entire plotter instance - including its GUI - to be stored to disk and later restored to a new fully interactive GUI was therefore strongly desirable.
-While ``Figure`` objects were not pickleable at the time (this has been added in the latest version of ``matplotlib``), following the same basic approach which the ``pickle`` module uses internally to handle class instances enabled this to be achieved relatively simply.
+A means to enable an entire plotter instance , including its GUI, to be stored to disk and later restored to a new fully interactive GUI was therefore strongly desirable.
+While ``Figure`` objects were not pickleable at the time (this has been added in the latest version of ``matplotlib``), following the same approach that the ``pickle`` module uses internally to handle class instances enabled this to be achieved relatively simply.

 **Storing:**